-- 8 1 This section defines the circumstances in which an entity applying this Standard presents consolidated financial statements and the procedures for preparing those statements in accordance with this Standard.
-It also includes - disclosure requirements about the entities over which the reporting entity has at least significant influence, referred to as notable relationships, in separate financial statements; and - guidance on how to prepare separate financial statements in accordance with this Standard, if they (b)
+- 8.1 This section defines the circumstances in which an entity applying this Standard presents consolidated financial statements and the procedures for preparing those statements in accordance with this Standard.
+It also includes: - (a) disclosure requirements about the entities over which the reporting entity has at least significant influence, referred to as notable relationships, in separate financial statements; and - (b) guidance on how to prepare separate financial statements in accordance with this Standard, if they are prepared.